 • Recover better: A good diet will help you recover faster after exercise.

-• Enjoy cycling to the fullest: when you are well nourished, you feel better and enjoy your bike rides more.
+• Enjoy cycling to the fullest: When you are well nourished, you feel better and enjoy your bike rides more.

-Shad Bikes' take on cycling nutrition
+Shad Bikes' opinion on cycling nutrition

 The importance of planning